-Overview of Religion in Namibia
+Overview of Namibia Religion

 Namibia is a country with a rich tapestry of religious diversity, where various religious groups coexist and practice their faith freely.
 The constitution guarantees religious freedom, and the government generally respects this right, fostering an environment of tolerance and mutual respect.
 The majority of the population identifies as Christian, with a significant number of people practicing traditional African beliefs.
 Other religious groups, including Muslims, Jews, Buddhists, and Bahá’ís, also reside in the country, primarily in urban areas.
 This blend of faiths creates a vibrant and dynamic religious landscape, reflecting Namibia’s cultural and historical complexity.